 The Department of Empowerment of Persons with Disabilities, Government of India has introduced the initiative of UDID (Unique Disability ID) under its UDID project that aims to create a holistic system for the issuance of disability certificates and universal ID for PwD candidates.
 A UDID card carries the identification and disability details of the PwD candidates.
 Furthermore, it comes with a number of benefits that include –

-With the centralized system of UDID, the application for disability certificate and ID card can be made online.
-Whether you want to get a fresh disability certificate or renew the existing one, follow the steps given below to apply –
+With the centralized system of UDID, the application for a disability certificate and ID card can be made online.
+Whether the requirement is for a fresh disability certificate or renewing the existing one, individuals can get it done by follow the below steps –

 Step 1: Visit the official website of UDID card.

 Step 2: Click on the ‘Register’ button to create an account on the UDID web portal.

 Step 3: Fill in the personal details, disability details, employment details (if applicable), and identity details.